edwios/IRLib/README.txt

+This fork is aimed to make this library compatible with the Spark Core from spark.io

 IRLib – an Arduino library for infrared encoding and decoding Version 1.32 January 2014
 Copyright 2013, 2014 by Chris Young http://cyborg5.com